 One of the most effective ways for small law firms and solo attorneys to save money on legal malpractice coverage is by choosing an insurance carrier that specializes in serving the needs of smaller firms.
 All too often, small firms and solo practitioners are insured by large insurance companies that also insure large firms.
 This means the small firms are absorbing some of the large firms’ loss experience by paying premium rates based on claims that include claims by large firms.

 Moreover, a smaller carrier may matter to you because of their ability to provide more focus on you.
-Would you rather be a small fish in a very big pond where you know the water and food is abundant but where you may have a difficult time getting attention?
+Would you rather be a small fish in a very big pond where you know the water and food are abundant but where you may have a difficult time getting attention?
 Or would you rather be in a slightly smaller pond where you are more easily able to get noticed when necessary?

 Bar plans are endorsement arrangements: the carrier negotiates with the bar association for its endorsement.
 The bar agrees to market a particular carrier to bar members and the carrier agrees to certain pricing for those members.
 Such endorsement agreements also typically include a commitment by the carrier to accept all bar members who apply for coverage, regardless of their prior claims history.
 That doesn’t mean that a lawyer with a more troubled claims history or a riskier area of practice wouldn’t still have to pay a higher premium for coverage, just that they wouldn’t be rejected out of hand by the carrier.